vfiftyfive/StatefulSets-devops-playground/main.md

 nic-temp-worker3    Ready    worker                     22d   v1.20.11
 nic-temp-worker4    Ready    worker                     22d   v1.20.11
 ```
-4. `Task 25`: Reboot the node serving the primary volume
+4. `Task 25`: Reboot the node serving the primary volume.

 In the previous task, you've identified the node where the primary volume is attached.
 In my case, this is node `nic-temp-worker2`.
 Let's reboot this node.
 ```
 ssh user@node
 shutdown -r now
 ```
 While the node reboots, refresh the Marvel application.
-There should not be any lag this time as the `Pod` is still available.
+There should not be any lag this time as the `Pod` is still available - However, we just killed the volume attached to it.
 An available replica is promoted and a new one is created to match the required number of replicas.
 ```
 kubectl exec -it -n kube-system cli -- storageos get volumes -n
 ```